timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

 [3 pattern](./3-shape-time-recognition.pdf) Size 29KB
+( update june 16 it i change the stickman into shape that much easier to understand

 [4 Time Blindness 1](./4_Time_Blindness_Grid_Calculator.pdf) Size 109KB
 the link now works for 4 and 5sorry that it link to an non existat link